-Ardent Mills was borne out of a long history of community mills coming together.
+Ardent Mills was born out of a long history of community mills coming together.
 We are an independent joint venture by combining ConAgra Mills™ and Horizon Milling® and we have over 150 years of rich milling history.
 Our history is tied to the legacies of the individual mills and facilities that form us, and we’re proud to look towards the future with an appreciation of the past.

 With a newly constructed steam-powered mill in Grand Island, Nebraska, Henry Koenig and Frederick Wiebe form State Central Flouring Mill.
 The business is later sold to Henry Glade and renamed Henry Glade Milling Company.